stephensolis/kameris/README.md

 Now, open `output/hiv1-lanl-whole`.
 You will notice folders were created for each value of `k`.
 Within each folder are several files:
 - `fasta` contains the FASTA files extracted from the downloaded dataset used for model training and evaluation.
 - `metadata.json` contains metadata on the FASTA files used to determine the class for each sequence.
 - `cgrs.mm-repr` contains feature vectors for each sequence.
-See the mentioned paper for more technical details.
+See the mentioned paper for more details on the computation of the vectors, and [kameris-formats](https://github.com/stephensolis/kameris-formats) for reader/writer implementations and a description of the file format.
 - `classification-kmers.json` contains evaluation results after using cross-validation on the dataset.
 See the mentioned paper for more technical details.
 - The `.mm-model` files contain trained models which may be passed to `kameris classify` in order to classify new sequences. **Note** that models trained using Python 2 will not run under Python 3 and vice-versa.
 - `log.txt` is a log file containing all the output printed during job execution.